Finance Department Overview

 - Enhance visitors’ relationship to nature

-The District reports on performance in two ways: Key Performance Indicators show quantified progress towards the eight goals, and one-time Key Performance Objectives project specific projects and program completion time frame.
-For more detail, please refer to the 2019 Adopted Operating Budget, PDF, below.
+The District reports on performance in two ways: Key Performance Indicators show quantified progress towards the eight goals, and one-time Key Performance Objectives project-specific projects and program completion time frame.
+For more info, please refer to the 2022 Proposed Operating Budget below.

 2021 Adopted Budget